José Quiquito Meléndez: Key Legislation

+(Cyber Privacy Protection Law), which seeks to protect the personal information of minors on social media platforms by regulating the disclosure of such data.
+Additionally, Meléndez Ortiz has introduced other significant bills, including House Bill 1405, which aims to standardize the electronic filing of tax returns through private platforms, and House Bill 2185, which addresses the rights of firefighters within the Department of Public Safety.
+His legislative efforts reflect his ongoing commitment to enhancing public safety, privacy, and economic development in Puerto Rico.

 Political career

 In April 2011, Meléndez Ortiz presented his candidacy to fill the vacant of Rolando Crespo in the House of Representatives.
 On May 23, 2011, he was sworn into the position.
 He is currently a member of the Committees of Municipal Affairs, Treasury, Health, Public Safety, and others.

 Personal life

 Meléndez is married to Mariel Pagán Ramos.
 They have three children: José Enrique, Enrique José and Enrique André.
 They live in Guaynabo.